Israel strikes Gaza after fire balloons, border clashes - RFI

 The health ministry in Gaza said 11 Palestinians had been hurt in the clashes, three of them by live fire.

-Earlier Saturday, Gazans laid to rest Omar Hassan Abu al-Nile, 12, who died of his wounds after being shot by Israeli forces during border clashes a week earlier.
+Hours earlier, Gazans laid to rest Omar Hassan Abu al-Nile, 12, who died of his wounds a week after being shot by Israeli forces during border clashes.

 In 2018, Gazans began a protest movement demanding an end to Israel's blockade and the right for Palestinians to return to lands they fled or were expelled from when the Jewish state was founded in 1948.

-The often-violent weekly demonstrations backed by Hamas -- the Islamist militant group that rules Gaza -- sputtered as Israel killed some 350 Palestinians in the territory over more than a year.
+The often-violent weekly demonstrations backed by Hamas sputtered as Israel killed some 350 Palestinians in the territory over more than a year.

 Hamas and Israel then fought a devastating 11-day conflict in May, the worst between the two sides in years, which ended with an informal truce.